 Is it bad to cry after rhinoplasty?

-- You should not cry after your rhinoplasty since crying is a very strenuous facial activity.
+- You should not cry after your rhinoplasty since crying can be a strenuous facial activity.

 - When you cry after rhinoplasty, your nasal muscles shrink, and the tears from your eyes enter the nasal canal.

 - This increases the chances of infection and prolongs the recovery time.